mbendaoud/warehouse-bend/README.md

 # bendaoud
+# mounain, you should install also Git to use gitHub  :-)
-#starting project warehouse manager webapp
+# starting project warehouse manager webapp

 # Registration and Login Example with Spring MVC 4, Spring Security, Spring Data JPA, XML Configuration, Maven, JSP, and MySQL.

 ## Guide